srlinuxamericas/n93-clab/15-startup/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 ```

-We can that the IS-IS adjacency has been established.
+We can see that the IS-IS adjacency has been established.

 You have successfully deployed the lab with the nodes equipped with the startup configuration.
 This is a powerful feature that can be used to provision the nodes with the desired configuration when they boot up.